 - Developed initial skills for your own small-scale project development

-- Developed skills to support others to start work on small-scale gardening projects
+- Developed skills to support others to start work on small-scale gardening projects.

 Entry Requirements